Alcohol and Mental Health

 Trauma can cause lasting changes in the brain, altering its structure and function in many ways.
 Let's explore how this happens –– and how to heal.

-Understanding Trauma and Its Impact on the Brain
+Understanding How Trauma Reshapes the Brain

 Trauma is a deeply distressing or disturbing experience that overwhelms our ability to cope.
 It can be a single event, multiple events, or a set of circumstances that is experienced as physically or emotionally harmful.
 It can be caused by one-time horrible experiences –– like physical abuse, sexual assault, witnessing violence, or surviving natural disasters –– or enduring long-term neglect or emotional abuse.